-This chapter covers the basic instructions needed to install your X6v and connect to the Internet using a Macintosh®, Linux, or Windows® operating system.
-Note to Windows users: If you did not successfully set up the X6v using the Install Assistant, follow these instructions to install the X6v manually.
-If you already installed and connected your X6v (using the separate Quick Start booklet provided for Windows users), you can skip this chapter and begin with Chapter 2.
+This chapter covers the basic instructions needed to install your X6 and connect to the Internet.
+These instructions can be used by those with a Macintosh®, Linux, or Windows® operating system.
+Note: Windows users - .
+If you did not successfully set up the X6 using the Install Assistant, follow these instructions to install the X6 manually.
+If you already installed and connected your X6 (using the separate Quick Start booklet provided for Windows users), you can skip this chapter and begin with Chapter 2.